HOW TO WORK THE AFM

 The steps above are for producers, filmmakers and writers with projects and scripts.
 If you have a completed film and are looking for global distribution, congratulations!
 Everything above generally applies but you will need to move-up the timetable:

-We can’t give you personal advice on how to pitch your project or film but we’d like to know how this information worked for you.
+We can’t give you personal advice on how to pitch your project or film but we would like to know how this information worked for you.
 After the Market, please send your thoughts to AFM@ifta-online.org, Attention: Work the AFM Feedback.